migueange/StudentsScheduler/README.md

 To run the project you can run the next command: mvn clean spring-boot:run

+Persistence for this project is provided by H2 in memory database, so you don't need to setup any database in your system.

-In order to test the REST API endpoints, I used Postman:
+I used Postman in order to test the REST API endpoints:

 Here is the datail for every service:

 STUDENTS: